Akashs1511/ANDi-Internship/Readme.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or support, please contact the developer at [your-email@example.com].
+For questions or support, please contact me at [akash02155@gmail.com].